 Now the Russian administration is threatening to retaliate against any country expelling it’s diplomats but Irish government officials have today issued a statement saying they will not hesitate to give the order to start frowning if provoked.

-The last time Ireland launched a frowning at another country was in 2004 when Poland shockingly gave us nil points in the Eurovision Song Contest even though we had just taken in 12 million of their citizens.
-An anti-frowning march has already been organised by the United Left Anti-Austerity People Against Profit Say No To Water Charges Alliance Party and is planned for tomorrow along Dublin’s O’Connell Street.
+The last time Ireland launched a frowning at another country was in 2004 when Poland gave us nil points in the Eurovision Song Contest even though we had just taken in 9 million of their citizens.
+The UN has pleaded with the Irish government to show restraint and here at home an anti-frowning march has already been organised for tomorrow in Dublin by the United Left Anti-Austerity People Against Profit Say No To Everything Alliance Party.

 So what action could the Irish government take if provoked by Russia?
 We asked international relations expert John Reynolds what might happen in the coming days.